Fidélitas University

 Fidélitas University is a private university in Lourdes, Montes de Oca, San José, Costa Rica.
-Fidélitas is one of the best high educational quality universities in Costa Rica.
 Fidelitas offers fifteen careers in various fields such as engineering, education, business, law and psychology.
-Its mission is to provide vocational training at the highest level, with a human face and to promote personal and academic excellence in a helpful atmosphere.

 Scholarships

 Fidélitas University has a scholarship program, aimed at providing fifth year students who have continued their studies a grant and incentive to further their studies.

 Fidélitas also participates in a program called "Stay in Class" to cooperate against student dropout in Costa Rica.